Table of Contents

 - The potential for exposure to hazardous chemicals is evaluated.

-- The precautions indicated on the MSDS are communicated to the employees involved.
+- The precautions indicated on the SDS are communicated to the employees involved.

 - Any required protective equipment or clothing is provided before the task is begun, as is instruction on its proper use.

-- If the supervisor or academic faculty or staff needs assistance to ensure the safety of employees or compliance with the HC Standard, the HC Coordinator is contacted.
+- If the supervisor or academic faculty or staff needs assistance to ensure the safety of employees or compliance with the HazCom Standard, the HazCom Coordinator is contacted.

 When outside contractors perform work on campus the following conditions requiring an exchange of information may exist.